isomerpages/moe-edgefieldpri/_partners/Student Care.md

 Equipped with more than 10 years of experience, well-trained teachers and robust curriculum, we host a place where the brightest stars shine.

-Our company, MERCU Learning Point has also established itself as one of the leading partners for Student Care services at primary schools.
+Our company, MERCU Learning Point, has also established itself as one of the leading partners for Student Care services at primary schools.
 We believe in establishing a collaborative environment with parents and schools.
 A strong partnership is an important catalyst in the development of our children.